 We found 5 neurologists who accept Humana Basic 6850/Houston HMOx near Pearland, TX.

-Dr. Vasudeva Boosupalli practices pediatric neurology.
-Dr. Boosupalli is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Dr. Vasudeva Boosupalli is a physician who specializes in pediatric neurology.
 He attended medical school at Bangalore University and Bangalore Medical College and Research Institute.
+He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.

 Conditions / Treatments